superdaminou/brain-organizer/README.md

 Functionnality:

 - Save your personnal web references and associate them with tags to better retrieve them
-- Create and write your reflexions, each one saved on a simple text file.
+- Create and write your thoughts, each one saved on a simple text file.
-- [IN PROGRESS] Manage your brain graph
+- Manage your graph
 - Export all your data in a single repository
+- [IN PROGRESS] Graph export
 - Import From a directory

 How to run: